Space48/ContentStagingDuplicatedFixTool/README.md

 ## Versions

-Currently, this script has been tested on
+Currently, this script has been tested on:
 - Magento v2.2.6 Enterprise